fastly/vscode-fastly-vcl/README.md

 ## Known Issues

-None.
-Use our [Github issues](https://github.com/fastly/vscode-fastly-vcl/new) to report a problem or request a feature.
+Use our [GitHub issues](https://github.com/fastly/vscode-fastly-vcl/new) to report a problem or request a feature.

 ## TODO